MichaelaAnastasiaAustin/Mapping_Earthquakes/Earthquake_Challenge/README.md

 ## Background

-The basis of this assignment was to present earthquake data in relation to tectonic plates’ location on the earth, as well as show all earthquakes with a magnitude greater than 4.5 on the map.
+The basis of this assignment was to present earthquake data as a dynamic map, highlighting earthquakes in relation to tectonic plates’ location on the earth, as well as all earthquakes with a magnitude greater than 4.5.

 ## Overview